MPINET/MPINET/README.md

     - Stop applications upon completion.

 ### `scratch/rn/topology`
-To provide user-friendly network simulation, Within this directory, various common topologies found in HPC (High-Performance Computing) systems are supported.
+To provide user-friendly network simulation, within this folder, various common topologies found in HPC (High-Performance Computing) systems are supported.
 These include:

 - **Supported Topologies**:
   - **Dragonfly**: Implementation of the Dragonfly topology, known for its scalability and fault tolerance in large-scale systems.
   - **Fat-tree**: Implementation of the Fat-tree topology, widely used for its balanced structure and efficient routing in data centers.
-  - **Flexfly**: Implementation of the Fat-tree topology, widely used for its balanced structure and efficient routing in data centers.
+  - **Flexfly**: Implementation of the Flexfly topology, which offers flexibility and adaptability to varying application and system demands.
 - **Additional Features**:
   - **Optical Circuit Switching (OCS)**: Integration of OCS into network simulations, exploring advanced switching technologies for enhanced performance.
-  - **Reconfiguration Algorithm**: Implementation of a state-of-the-art algorithm for dynamically reconfiguring network topologies, optimizing resource utilization and performance in dynamic environments.
+  - **Reconfiguration Algorithm**: Implementation of a state-of-the-art algorithm for incrementally reconfiguring network topologies, optimizing resource utilization and performance in dynamic environments.
 ### `scratch/rn/routing`
-To provide user-friendly network simulation,This folder supports common routing schemes used in HPC systems, including:
+To provide user-friendly network simulation, this folder supports common routing schemes used in HPC systems, including:

 - **UGAL(Uniform Global Adaptive Routing)**: Implementation of adaptive routing algorithms that balance traffic load across network paths, improving overall network efficiency.
 - **MIN-UGAL**: Implementation of a routing scheme designed for optimizing network communication in High-Performance Computing (HPC) systems.
 It combines adaptive routing for inter-group communication with shortest-path routing for intra-group communication.

+## Tips
+- **Recommended compiler**: The latest version of the GCC compiler(GCC-13 used in MPINET).
+Previous versions may have some bugs that could cause errors.

 ## Credit
 This repository contains code from the repository of NS-3: